-- 2.5 The estimation for the uncertainty of measurement that defines the CMC shall follow the text as laid down in the SAC-SINGLAS Technical Guide 1 "Guidelines on the Evaluation and Expression of the Measurement Uncertainty." ^[1] The CMC shall be stated to the same level as required for calibration certificates, that is in the form of an expanded uncertainty of measurement, normally with coverage factor k = 2. - References: [1] SAC-SINGLAS Technical Guide 1, Guidelines on the Evaluation and Expression of the Measurement Uncertainty, second edition, 29 March 2019
+2.5 The evaluation for the uncertainty of measurement that defines the CMC shall follow the text as laid down in the SAC-SINGLAS Technical Guide 1 "Guidelines on the Evaluation and Expression of the Measurement Uncertainty."
+[1] The CMC shall be stated to the same level as required for calibration certificates, that is in the form of an expanded uncertainty of measurement, with an evaluated value of the coverage factor k corresponding to the appropriate degrees of freedom.

+References: [1] SAC-SINGLAS Technical Guide 1, Guidelines on the Evaluation and Expression of the Measurement Uncertainty, second edition, 29

+March 2019